 How can we English native speakers derive maximum benefit when we communicate with non-native speakers, leading to successful business deals and strong partnerships? (part 2)

 Sometimes in a room full of non-native English speakers, everyone understands each other apart from when a native English speaker starts talking! (part 1)

 Having lived in ten countries and five U.S. states, our coach Megan Norton describes herself as a Global Nomad and Adult Third Culture Kid.
 COVID-19 has forced her to stay longer than anticipated in a community where she is now observing how certain cultural values are exposed in this time of crisis.

 In our previous article we discussed how each society has its very own way of coping.
 Now we want to focus on the individual aspects of coping with an entirely unknown situation that seemingly found us out of nowhere.

 Why is social distancing so hard for some?
-And why can showing solidarity negate social distancing?
-Our guest author Kalaivani Mattern explores what individuals can do to help during this time of global crisis.
+And why can showing solidarity negate social distancing? crossculture2go Coach Kalaivani Mattern explores what individuals can do to help during this time of global crisis.

-We have been forced into this situation of remote working and virtual collaboration overnight.
-Our coach Kalaivani Mattern explores how we can adapt to this new reality?
+We have been forced into this situation of remote working and virtual collaboration overnight. crossculture2go Coach Kalaivani Mattern explores how we can adapt to this new reality?